18th July - 19th July 2026

 Fundraising ideas

-Organising additional fundraising activities alongside your main challenge will help you smash your goal.
+Organising fundraising activities alongside your main challenge will help you smash your goal.
 Here are some ideas:

 Your fundraising welcome pack